 Munck Wilson Mandala

 Mr. Munck is known as an attorney who will never give up the fight for his clients.
 In 2010, he was named as one of the top defenders in the North Texas region by the Dallas Business Journal and he has been the leader of one of the strongest intellectual property legal teams in North Texas for 20 years, with 40 registered patent attorneys.
 In 2017, in an interview with D CEO magazine, the reporter referred to Mr. Munck’s law firm as a “Dallas intellectual property law powerhouse.”
+That same year, Mr. Munck was named a Distinguished Leader by Texas Lawyer and in 2018, his law firm was named Litigation Department of the Year finalist in the mid-sized firm category.

 Mr. Munck began his career with a full-service Texas-based law firm and a prominent New York IP litigation boutique.
 He also worked for several years as a lead software engineer and project manager with Axiom Systems, Inc. in New York, where he managed a design team responsible for designing and developing an industrial laboratory control system.